How One Invoice Gets Taxed Differently in Two Countries

 The Classification Cascade: When One Invoice Ripples Across Jurisdictions

-The compounding effect is particularly visible in multi-entity structures.
-When an invoice flows through an intermediary entity, each entity in the chain applies its own jurisdiction's classification rules.
-An invoice that begins as a service fee may be reclassified as a management charge at the intermediary level and as a royalty at the final destination.
-Each reclassification potentially triggers different withholding obligations and credit entitlements.
-The question of whether the entity structure itself still matches the income flow is examined in the entity decision framework.
+Multi-entity structures compound everything.
+When an invoice flows through an intermediary, each entity in the chain applies its own jurisdiction's classification rules.
+A service fee becomes a management charge at the intermediary level and a royalty at the final destination.
+Every reclassification triggers different withholding obligations and credit entitlements.
+Whether the entity structure still matches the actual income flow is the question the entity decision framework was built to answer.

 Invoice Patterns That Trigger Platform and Bank Reviews